luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

 Ok,
-you may choose to use an editor different from `Vim`_. but... would you be as happy ?
+you may choose to use an editor different from `Vim`_. but... would you be as happy?

 Next Lesson:  :ref:`operator-precedence-lesson-label`